Top 4 Bitcoin Wallets in New Zealand

 With a variety of options to choose from, the following is an overview of the best Bitcoin wallets in New Zealand for most crypto investors in 2022:

-- Trezor: Best hardware wallet for overall security.
+- Trezor: Hardware wallet for overall security.

-- Ledger: Best hardware wallet for value.
+- Ledger: Hardware wallet for value.

-- Exodus: Best wallet for beginners.
+- Exodus: Wallet for beginners.

-- Coinomi: Best wallet for mobile users.
+- Coinomi: Wallet for mobile users.

 Shop Bitcoin wallets: Click here to visit our wallet store.

-Trezor: Best Bitcoin hardware wallet for security
+1. Trezor: Bitcoin hardware wallet for security

 When it comes to hardware wallets, Trezor is one of the leading manufacturers in the crypto space.
 First launched in 2014, Trezor now offers the Model T and the Trezor One – both equipped with industry-leading security features.